COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ### Indexing

 <div class="alert alert-success">
-Indexing refers to selecting an item from within a collection, and is done with square brackets.
+Indexing refers to selecting an item from within a collection.
+Indexing is done with square brackets.
 </div>